DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/Feedback/05-07 Narrative Feedback.md

 	- Instead, I think its better to say something like **Ally 1** casts a very powerful support spell that allows one or more individuals to communicate with, send items to, and cast _some_ spells on another person regardless of distance.

 - Does that adjustment contribute to why there is a loop?
-	- Not directly, no. The communication spell allows one of the other allies to quickly revive the
+	- Not directly, no. The communication spell allows one of the other allies to
 	- The main character loses

 - What does the contact look like?
 Do the people actually show up or is it exactly like Hades where they kind of just talk to him from the beyond?